dikshakbobade/-BioAttend/README.md

 | `CORS_ORIGINS` | Allowed frontend origins | `["http://localhost:3000"]` |
 | `DEBUG` | Enables `/docs` and verbose SQL logging | `false` |

+> **Note:** `.env.example` in `backend/` currently shows a PostgreSQL-style URL — this is a leftover from an earlier version and does not match the actual MySQL drivers in `requirements.txt`.
+Use the MySQL format shown above instead.

 ### Generate Encryption Key

 ```python